Government hasn’t demonstrated there’s no cash to pay suppliers – Apaak

 Source: starrfm.com.gh

 “When you listen to the Minister for Education he also says out of the 7.62 billion, 5.1 billion have been used which means that there is a surplus of over 2 billion.
-So if we have all of these surplus and with all these allocations and Akufo-Addo have not told us, Bawumia have not told us, Ofori-Atta have not told us, Adutwum have not told us that Ghana is broke,” Dr. Apaak stated.
+So if we have all of these surpluses and with all these allocations and Akufo-Addo have not told us, Bawumia has not told us, Ofori-Atta has not told us, Adutwum has not told us that Ghana is broke,” Dr. Apaak stated.

-The deputy ranking member also reiterated the need for urgent audit on the Free Senior High School policy books.
+The deputy ranking member also reiterated the need for an urgent audit of the Free Senior High School policy books.